-The actual interval from one lubrication to the next depends entirely upon the type and length of operation which the crane is subjected.
+The actual interval from one lubrication too the next depends entirely upon the type and length of operation which the crane is subjected.
 This, of course, is variable and sometimes cannot be definitely determined.
 In this case, the crane operator or maintenance engineer would determine when the crane should be lubricated.

-The top and bottom jib fittings are serviced by pressure type Alemite fittings that require lubrication.
-The outboard fitting requires no lubrication.
+There are three bearings that require lubrication.
+The top pivot and bottom guide roller bearings are serviced by a pressure type Alemite fitting.
 NLGI 1 and 2 greases are recommended for most applications where the jib's operating temperature range is between 0°F to 350°F (-18°C to 177°C).